-Report on the Financial Statements
+Report on the Financial Statements for the year ended 31 December 2011

-We have audited the financial statements of Melita Capital p.l.c. on pages 12 to 35 which comprise the statement of financial position as at 31 December 2010 and the statements of comprehensive income, changes in equity and of cash flows for the year then ended and a summary of significant accounting policies and other explanatory notes.
+We have audited the financial statements of Melita Capital p.l.c. on pages 13 to 39 which comprise the statement of financial position as at 31 December 2011 and the statements of comprehensive income, changes in equity and of cash flows for the year then ended and a summary of significant accounting policies and other explanatory notes.